 Figure 2: Blocking CCTV cameras in Public transportation with menstruation pads.

-Source: Viral picture on social mediaphotographer is unknown.
+Source: Viral picture on social media-photographer is unknown.

 The body's agency leaks into the consciousness only after it has performed a task.
-In moments of upheaval, where the oppressed body stands up to its oppressors, it tries to distort its entrapment.
-Despite being surveilled, controlled, and censored the body lives the unpermitted imaginary: it kicks the security forces, it runs and hides, it shows skin.
-It revolts against the sensory limitations imposed on it.
-In figure 2, Woman, Life, Freedom protestors have covered a subway CCTV camera with female menstrual pads.
+In moments of upheaval, where the entrapped body stands up to its oppressors, it tries to distort the surveillant assemblage.
+In picture 2, Woman, Life, Freedom protestors have covered a subway CCTV camera with female menstrual pads.
 Their female bodies withstand the gaze that controls, hides, oppresses, and objectifies them.
 Next to the camera is a hashtag with an activist's name: this time, virtual campaigns fuse into the material reality of the city.
-The code/body which is meant to be a part of the surveillant machinery through CCTV camera and facial recognition technologies, blinds the omnipresent eye with its most female bodily function: menstruation.

-Similar to silencing some bodily features, some bodies are marked as intangible, unrepresentable, and unfathomable.
+The code | body produces, consumes, and sustains the circulation of data.

 Despite being embedded within different streams of data and code, our collective imagination still does not register the precarity of some bodies.
-At the time that artificial intelligence claims to further the limits of our creative powers by creating historical scenes or impossible fantasies, I inserted the poem by Warsan Shire at the beginning of this chapter in three popular AI-based text-to-image generation platforms.
-The results in figure 3 show irrelevant pictures of mostly men depicting some keywords of the poem.
-The messiness of the poetry -and the poet's feelings- does not translate into clear-cut images.
+At the time that artificial intelligence claims to further the limits of our creative powers by creating historical scenes or impossible fantasies, I inserted the poem by Warsan Shire at the beginning of this chapter in three popular Al-based text-to-image generation platforms.
+The results in Figure 3 show irrelevant pictures of mostly men depicting some keywords of the poem.
+The messiness of the poetry -and the poet's feelings- does not translate into clear cut images.
 The machine fails to grasp even the theme of the poem.
-The wounded code/body remains hidden.
+The wounded code | body remains hidden.
 The skin bears the pain of these wounds without bleeding and without any algorithm capturing its suffering.
-The person is caught in a body that can be datafied, but its emotions cannot be perceived.
+The person is caught in a body that can be datafied but its emotions cannot be perceived.